jyliana/ordersManagementSystem/README.md

 ## Part 3

 1. Add amount of products that can be bought.
-If **n** products are in the user order it means the amount of available product **equals = product.availableAmount - n**.
+If **n** products are in the user order it means the amount of available product equals = product.availableAmount - n.

 - Add queries to fetch available products
 - Add queries to fetch not available products